-Testimony in Support of HB 2462 to the Senate Committee on Agriculture and Natural Resources by Kenneth Titus, Chief Counsel Kansas Department of Agriculture March 10, 2020
+Testimony in Support of SB 40 to the Senate Committee on Agriculture and Natural Resources by Kenneth Titus, Chief Counsel Kansas Department of Agriculture January 27, 2021

 Good morning Chairman Kerschen and members of the committee.
 I am Kenneth Titus and I serve as Chief Counsel for the Kansas Department of Agriculture (KDA).
-Thank you for this opportunity to provide testimony in support of House Bill 2462.
+Thank you for this opportunity to provide testimony in support of Senate Bill 40.

-HB 2462 provides a general cleaning up and updating of all statutes that are administrated by KDA's Division of Conservation.
-In 2011 the State Conservation Commission was consolidated into KDA pursuant to K.S.A.
+Senate Bill 40 provides a general cleaning up and updating of all statutes that are administrated by KDA's Division of Conservation.
+In 2012 the State Conservation Commission was merged into KDA pursuant to K.S.A.
 74-5,126.
 As is common with executive reorganization orders, K.S.A.
 74-5,127 established the Secretary of Agriculture as the successor of all powers previously held by the State Conservation Commission and all references to State Conservation Commission were to be deemed to apply to the newly formed Division of Conservation within KDA and under the direction of the Secretary of Agriculture.
 Finally, K.S.A.
 74-5,128 declares that the State Conservation Commission was to be continued in existence within the Division of Conservation with respect to those powers, duties, and functions that were transferred.

 This continuation in existence of the State Conservation Commission, while at the same time substituting almost all references to the State Conservation Commission with the Division of Conservation, has made it difficult to understand plainly what the Conservation Districts Law (K.S.A.
 2-1901 et seq.) requires of which entity.
 These laws are even more confusing because many of these statutes were long overdue for a general cleanup, as references still exist to the State Conservation Commission's predecessor, the State Soil Conservation Committee.
-Therefore, KDA staff and the State Conservation Commission conducted a review of the Conservation Districts Law and clarified what each reference should be through these statutes.
-We believe these amendments clarify the role of the State Conservation Commission, the Division of Conservation, and the Secretary of Agriculture and allow the State Conservation Commission to continue to contribute in a meaningful way as a program policy board.
+Therefore, KDA staff and the State Conservation Commission conducted a review of the Conservation Districts Law and clarified what each reference should be throughout these statutes.
+We believe these amendments clarify the role of the State Conservation Commission, the Division of Conservation, and the Secretary of Agriculture and allow the State Conservation Commission to contribute in a meaningful way as a program policy board.

 Along with the many references that were clarified, the mission of the Division of Conservation and the local conservation districts was also clarified.
-As the type of projects necessary to protect the health of the state's natural resources has evolved, we wanted to clarify that it was proper for conservation districts to focus on water quality projects, control of invasive plant species, and soil and grassland health.
+As the type of projects necessary to protect the health of the state's natural resources has evolved, it is important to clarify that it is proper for conservation districts to focus on water quality projects, control of invasive plant species, and soil and grassland health.

 Finally, the Division of Conservation also administers the Surface-Mining Land Conservation and Reclamation Act.
 This Act provides for the restoration of surface mining sites once production at a site is completed.
-Over the course of time, its statutes have also become outdated.
+As this program has moved from agency to agency over the course of time, its statutes had also become outdated.
 Therefore, we have proposed updates that will make it easier to commence the bond forfeiture procedure when needed, clarified the enforcement and appeal process to be consistent with KDA programs, and removed the reference to enforcement by the Attorney General as the Division of Conservation is served by KDA's legal staff.